Reminder: Race Bibs Not Transferable to Another Person

 Are IPods/MP3 Players/Headphones Allowed?

-The Event prohibits the use of these devices for the runner’s safety and the safety of those around them.
-There is no risk of disqualification for simple use, however, if a runner puts themselves or other runners at risk, directly or indirectly through the use of these items, the Event reserves the right to disqualify the participant.
+Due to the event taking place in a National Park and the need for participants to be able to hear clear instructions from officials with regards to wildlife and other matters, the Event prohibits the use of these devices for the participant's safety and the safety of those around them.
+Over the ear/on the ear headphones are strictly prohibited and will result in disqualification.
+For earbud use, there is no risk of disqualification for simple use provided only one earbud is used, however, if a participant puts themselves or other participants at risk, directly or indirectly through the use of these items, the Event Organizers reserve the right to disqualify the participant.

 Do I Receive A Medal For Completing The Half Marathon Event?